mabasset/Welfare-app/README.md

 where to further direct the request based on the location; for /django/ it redirects it to the backend, for /static/ it serves everything static - including Django's from python3 manage.py collectstatic command - and for every other request location it will serve index.html.

-Inside index.html we link the "bundle.js" file, created by Webpack by compiling the typescript code.
-So in here we can find all the frontend logic, starting with the index.ts.
+Inside index.html we link the "bundle.js" file, created through Webpack by compiling the typescript code.
+So in here we can find all the frontend logic, starting with the index.ts:
-In here we listen for the DOMContentLoated event and it builds a Router for many locations and then it starts it.
-The Router then calls a function associated to the given location.pathname, that generates a specific markup to inject inside the index.html.
+By listening for the DOMContentLoated event, a Router object is created with many locations and by starting the Router, a function associated to the location.pathname is called for generating a specific markup to inject inside the index.html.
+Copying this mechanism also fo the popstate event and we achive the Spa behaviour.